cgao3/cgao3.github.io/docs/about.md

 </div>

 I am currently a research team lead at Huawei Canada Research Center in Edmonton.
-I obtained my PhD degree from the [Department of Computing Science, University of Alberta](http://cs.ualberta.ca), advised by [Prof. Martin Mueller](https://webdocs.cs.ualberta.ca/~mmueller/) and [Prof. Ryan Hayward](https://webdocs.cs.ualberta.ca/~hayward/) in March 2020.
+I obtained my PhD degree from the [Department of Computing Science, University of Alberta](http://cs.ualberta.ca), advised by [Prof. Martin Mueller](https://webdocs.cs.ualberta.ca/~mmueller/) and [Prof. Ryan Hayward](https://webdocs.cs.ualberta.ca/~hayward/) in March 2020, where I studied the [game of Hex (invented by Piet Hein and John Nash)](https://web.mit.edu/sp.268/www/hex-notes.pdf) by combining algorithms from heuristic search, deep learning and reinforcement learning.

 ### Research